 The Town of Nags Head spans from Milepost 10 to Milepost 16.5.
 Since Nags Head has few divided communities, locals and visitors reference mile post numbers to designate their location.
-Most of our Nags Head vacation homes designate the closest mile post to which the house is located on each individual web listing.
+Most of our Nags Head Beach Rental homes designate the closest mile post to which the house is located on each individual web listing.

 NAGS HEAD COMMUNITIES

 - Beach Haven South Rentals

 - Southridge Rentals

 Public Beach Accesses in Nags Head - Eighth Street, Albatross, Gallery Row, Abalone, Admiral, Baltic, Barnes, Blackman, Bonnett, Bittern, Bladen, Bainbridge, Curlew, Hollowell, Conch.
 Small, Enterprise, Loggerhead, Town Hall, Epstein, Forrest, Grouse, Glidden, Gull, Gray Eagle

 Nags Head Trash Pickup Schedule:

 Starting the 3rd Mon. in May trash pick-up is Mon., Wed. & Sat.; East Route, Properties south of the NC 12 / 1243 intersection (Whalebone Junction), properties on NC 12, and properties south of Mile Post 11.5 / Old Nags Head Place that lie between NC 12 and US 158 / S. Croatan Highway.
 West Route, Properties west of US 158 / S. Croatan Highway, properties north of Mile Post 11.5 / Old Nags Head Place that lie between NC 12 and US 158 / S. Croatan Highway, and properties accessed from US 64 / 264.

 Nags Head Leash Laws: